Opinion: Myanmar sanctions will not stop the bloodshed | DW | 01.03.2021

 Western countries have been the most vocal in condemning the coup, while Asian countries have been relatively quiet, reflecting a preference for a more conciliatory approach.

-That is understandable given that these Asian countries have a huge stake in Myanmar and will face potential ramifications if the situation becomes uncontrollable.
+That is understandable given that these Asian countries have a huge stake in Myanmar and will face potential repercussions if the situation becomes uncontrollable.

 The first response of the West to the coup was targeted sanctions on leading Tatmadaw generals.

-However, most of Myanmar's generals have been already put under sanctions after the Rohingya crisis in 2018.
+However, most of Myanmar's generals had already been under sanctions because of the Rohingya crisis in 2018.

 But this doesn't mean the West should return to the broad sanctions that were imposed on Myanmar in 1990s and 2000s.
-These sanctions only hurt Myanmar's people who were the victims of military rule, while the military leadership itself was largely unaffected.
+Those sanctions only hurt Myanmar's citizens — already the victims of military rule — while military leadership itself was largely unaffected.

-When sanctions were relaxed, and the international community began to support civil society in Myanmar, the country began to open up to democracy.
+When sanctions were relaxed and the international community began to support civil society in Myanmar, the country started to open up to democracy.
 This new ethos in Myanmar can be seen in today's protest movement.

 Myanmar has benefited from 10 years of opening-up to the world and international support of democracy since 2011.